ETS-ReactNative1/react-wisteria/README.md

 | **derivedStateSyncers?** | A list of derived state syncers | *[]*
 | **debug?** | Debug mode to trace state updates in the console | *false*

+## Important Notice

+React Context and useContext is often used to avoid prop drilling, however it's known that there's a performance issue.
+When a context value is changed, **all components that useContext** will re-render even those who consume a slice of the context that didn't changed. (react-redux maintainers have talked about this pain [in a big discussion](https://github.com/reduxjs/react-redux/issues/1177)).

+React team have talked about introducing something called [Context Selectors](https://github.com/reactjs/rfcs/pull/119) to solve this issue where component only re-render if and only if the selector returns a different value of that slice.
+Unfortunately, this is something that will need a refactor in React infrastructure and a multi-month project.

+If you care about performance (or manage a big app) then it's encouraged to use the `connect` HOC instead of using the `useContext` directly.
+Once the Context Selector proposal land the whole API will be redesigned.

 ## Usage

-This library exposes only one thing: a ContextProvider-like HOC that can be passed configurations & the Root component we have in our app.
+This library exposes a ContextProvider-like HOC that can be passed configurations & the Root component we have in our app.

 As an example, let's use a standard Counter application where we can increment/decrement a counter whilst the value is being displayed.